The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

 Outside salespersons or employees who spend more than half of their working hours away from an employer’s place of business selling services or goods may be exempt from minimum wage laws.
 Outside sales employees must first meet particular requirements before getting exempted.

-Can Employers be Sued for Wage & Hour Law Violations?
+Can Employers be Sued for Minimum Wage Violations?

 As mentioned earlier, wage and hour laws are governed by both federal and state laws.
 Therefore, any violation of these laws is considered illegal and is liable for a lawsuit.
-Some of its examples include the following scenarios:
+Some examples of minimum wage violations include the following scenarios:

 - Salary below minimum wage